wp-plugins/bv-pantheon-migration/readme.txt

 The easiest way to migrate your site to Pantheon.

 == Changelog ==
+= 1.17 =
+* Add support for repair table so that the backup plugin itself can be used to repair tables without needing PHPMyAdmin access
+* Making the plugin to be available network wide.
+* Adding support for 401 Auth checks on the source or destination

 = 1.16 =
 * Improving the Base64 Decode functionality so that it is extensible for any parameter in the future and backups can be completed for any site
 * Separating out callbacks gettablecreate and getrowscount to make the backups more modular